Welcome to The Southport CoLAB!

 Our vision for The Southport School remains steadfast as we strive to create a world where people with language-based learning differences and ADHD are embraced for their strengths and potential, and where all teachers have access to training in best educational practices and current research.

-This fall we are offering Orton-Gillingham courses, executive functioning workshops, math seminars, and assistive technology presentations.
-For a comprehensive brochure, please click here.
+This summer and fall we are offering Orton-Gillingham courses, executive functioning workshops, math seminars, and assistive technology presentations.
+For a comprehensive listing, please click here.